 App Service Advisor guides you through the process of keeping your services running optimally.
 The advisor will provide recommendations based on CPU, Memory, and Connections statistics.

 Last but not least, some dashboard updates.
 I’m pretty excited about the new Dashboard capabilities, which I have requested about almost a year ago.
 It’s now possible to create multiple Dashboards, Share (including delegating access), clone, and open a dashboard in full screen like in many other systems containing a dashboard.

 Instead of me going over this myself, I would recommend watching this video created by Trevor Sullivan.

 Azure Insights is getting more and more powerful.
-Extending the notification system with webbooks enables some very interesting possibilities (notifying Logic Apps, Runbooks or custom apps).
+Extending the notification system with webbooks enables some exciting possibilities (notifying Logic Apps, Runbooks, or custom apps).
 The new dashboard features make proactive monitoring a lot simpler.
 Other topics worth looking into are: Boot diagnostics, Changes in the Log backup and retention possibilities and Audit events.